maxio-com/ab-python-sdk/doc/controllers/customers.md

 # Read Customer

-This method allows to retrieve the Customer properties by Chargify-generated Customer ID.
+This method allows to retrieve the Customer properties by Advanced Billing-generated Customer ID.

 ```python
 def read_customer(self,